MTES-MCT/monitorfish/docs/_sources/deployment.rst.txt

 Running the orchestration service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The orchestration service can be start with :
+The orchestration service can be started with :

 .. code-block:: bash